 This Abandoned State Hospital was built in 1870 using the Kirkbride plan.
 The plan was designed with the administration building at the centre of the bat-shaped building.
 Men's & womens ward were on either side in a batwing shape.
 This design was the brain child of Dr. Thomas Kirkbride who believed sunshine & air circulation were crucial to the healing process ofr the mentally ill.

-Our trip began with a stop at an old friend to do a video!
-We had explored this abandoned hospital a few years earlier but never did a video.
-After that we headed out to check out an incredible abandoned steel mill!
+My trip began with a stop at an old friend to do a video!
+I had explored this abandoned hospital a few years earlier but never did a video.
+After that I headed out to check out an incredible abandoned steel mill!
 We then went to the hospital to get an idea of what we were up against then headed over to the abandoned stained glass church!
 It was already a VERY full day so we stopped at a pizza joint I know of & hogged out!

 Our plan was to watch security do their rounds then make our move.
 We prepared our gear & that included left over pizza, beers, hammocks, sleeing bags & of course, our camera gear.
 Now, before anyone says anything, the state hospital is partially restored & you can actually stay in the classy hotel & dine in the administration area.
 Although somewhat active, this place is massive & mostly abandoned.
 We stood in the shadows & watched for a few hours to nail down the security patrol.
 Once we were confident of the timing, we made our move.